usdot-jpo-ode/jpo-cvdp/docs/testing.md

 ## Test Files

 Several example JSON message test files are in the [jpo-cvdp/data](../data) directory.
 These files can be edited to generate your own test cases.
-Each line in the file should be a well-formed BSM or TIM JSON object. **Each message should be on a separate line in the file.** **If a JSON object cannot be parsed it is suppressed.**
+Each line in the file should be a well-formed BSM JSON object. **Each message should be on a separate line in the file.** **If a JSON object cannot be parsed it is suppressed.**

 ## Docker Testing